babyge/buildroot-association/README.md

-# Buildroot 2000 Foundation for World Domination
+# Buildroot Association

+The goal of the Buildroot Association is to support the [Buildroot](https://buildroot.org) project.
+It is a not-for-profit legal entity registered in France, as an *association loi 1901* (1901 law association).

-This repository contains texts or anythings that is related to the Buildroot Association.
+This repository hosts various administrative documents related to this legal entity.